nergalex/f5-cs-dns-secondary/README.rst

 Control Plane
 *********************
-- **Automation tool** -- Launch Dynamic DNS record update on Hidden DNS Master and then notify F5 to publish the updated zone
+- **Automation tool** -- Launch Dynamic DNS record update on Hidden DNS Master.
+If waiting for SOA "time to refresh" is too long then notify F5 to publish immediately the latest zone.
 - **Hidden DNS Master** -- Manage and store DNS Zones
-- **SaaS DNS** -- The notification (API call) initiates a zone transfer request from F5 to the authoritative DNS server that hosts the zone.
+- **SaaS DNS** -- When SOA "time to refresh" fires, or when a notification (API call) is sent, a SOA DNS request is sent.
+If SOA serial differs, then a zone transfer request is initiated from F5 to the authoritative DNS server that hosts the zone.
 The server responds with a zone transfer and the zone is loaded into the F5 DNS engine.

-Same workflow as `the example of loading a zone into DNS Express <https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-dns-services-implementations/configuring-dns-express.html>`_
+Similar workflow as `the example of loading a zone into DNS Express <https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-dns-services-implementations/configuring-dns-express.html>`_

 Data Plane
 *********************
 - **SaaS DNS** -- When the User's Local DNS sends a query for the zone, F5 DNS answers the query faster than the authoritative DNS server.

-Same workflow as `the example of DNS Express answering DNS queries <https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-dns-services-implementations/configuring-dns-express.html>`_
+Similar workflow as `the example of DNS Express answering DNS queries <https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-dns-services-implementations/configuring-dns-express.html>`_

 Product
 *********************